A Trans Person Responds to POTUS Tweets

 I’ve been asked by several people how I would respond to certain vitriolic hate speech directed toward trans people in the military since the current POTUS tweeted a “ban” on our service.
 The short answer is: I wouldn’t.
 I try very much not to engage in those arguments online because I find them to be unproductive and honestly harmful to my mental health.
 That said, I figured I would collect a few thoughts so I don’t keep repeating myself and using my family plan data to search for the same links.
 There’s six of us, those bytes are precious.

 First off, TWEETS ARE NOT POLICY.
 Let me repeat, tweets≠policy.
-There have been a lot of unusual things happening in American policy, I’ll grant you that, but we still have not slid so far that early morning tweets can change policy.
+There have been a lot of unusual things happening in American politics recently, I’ll grant you that, but we still have not slid so far that early morning tweets can change policy.

 Next point, to address the argument that trans people disrupt unit cohesion: This argument has been used against the enlistment of black men, then women, then LGB people.
 It’s so rote, that Aaron Sorkin has used it in a script.